waaverecords/michaelnadeau.dev/blog/posts/how-to-build-a-blog-in-react-and-nextjs.md

 }
 ```

-The purge being done, we will start building the core blocks of our application.
+With the purge being done, we will start building the core blocks of our application.

 ## Markdown

 You could write your content using plain HTML.
 And, while it would be a viable solution, there is a much simpler and faster way to do so.
-Markdown is a lightweight markup language that uses a plain text formatting syntax: It's easy to read and write; It's widely adopted by writers and publishers; And it doesn't break.
+Markdown is a lightweight markup language that uses a plain text formatting syntax: It's easy to read and write; It's widely adopted by writers and publishers, And it doesn't break.

 We first need a folder to contain all of our juicy content.
 I'll call mine "posts" and place it in the root folder of my project.